codeclimate/codeclimate-rubocop/config/contents/naming/accessor_method_name.md

-This cop makes sure that accessor methods are named properly.
+Makes sure that accessor methods are named properly.
 Applies to both instance and class methods.

 NOTE: Offenses are only registered for methods with the expected